 Nashville Hot Chicken

 We knew we had to try out the Nashville Hot Chicken for ourselves.
 We loved the Hot Chicken at The Fremont Diner in Sonoma, but Nashville is home to the original hot chicken.
 If you’re looking for the best Nashville Hot Chicken, we’d recommend going to Hattie B’s, but check out our full Nashville Hot Chicken guide here to see what happened when we visited the top three in Nashville.

 Rolf and Daughters

-Rolf and Daughters is an old favorite and top on our list – for cocktails, small dishes, and pasta.
+Rolf and Daughters is an old favorite and top on our list – for cocktails, small dishes, and pasta (see more from our visit here).
 This spot in Germantown has been a Nashville staple for years and it’s still going strong.
 It can be difficult to get a reservation here, but just go in and sit at the bar.
 One of our favorite dishes was a spiralized butternut squash with Mimolette cheese and their handmade pastas.